ludovic-ronsin-cbp/liquibase-groovy-dsl/README.md

 Version 2.1.0 of the Liquibase Groovy DSL has been released to support version 3.7+ of Liquibase, since it has a change that breaks older versions of the DSL.
 Note that there is a bug in Liquibase, documented in
-[CORE-3463](https://liquibase.jira.com/browse/CORE-3463).
-Until it gets fixed, using the new validateXYZ methods of a constraint won't work, but I wanted to release a version that otherwise works with the latest Liquibase releases.
+[CORE-3463](https://liquibase.jira.com/browse/CORE-3463) that prevents the DSL from parsing the new validateXYZ attributes of a constraint, but I wanted to release a version that otherwise works with the latest Liquibase releases.
 I've submitted a [Pull Request](https://github.com/liquibase/liquibase/pull/917) to fix the issue, and as soon as it is incorporated into Liquibase, the Groovy